amit-node/amit-node.github.io/content/posts/Resources to study Deep Learning.md

 **Pre requisite** : Basic Linear Algebra, Basic Python

 NOTE : MUST WATCH THESE VIDEOS IN SEQUENCE
+0. If you are new to DL and Gen AI and want to start working ASAP then watch this playlist.
+It covers most of the topics but not in detail.
+Good hands on experience.
+	You can find playlist here : [link of YT playlist]()

 1. Neural Network / Perceptron
 	- https://youtu.be/i1AqHG4k8mE?feature=shared